 You may not think your house has a smell, but it’s the first thing visitors will notice – good or bad.
-So it’s always a nice idea to burn a scented candle or some essential oils to create a welcoming and relaxing scent that will appeal to all noses.
+So it’s always an excellent idea to burn a scented candle or some essential oils to create a welcoming and relaxing scent that will appeal to all noses.
 Here are things you can do, open up doors and windows for some fresh air, light a candle, and boil a pot of water on the stove with some citrus peel.

 3. The Clutter.

 With life comes clutter.
-Now, we’re not saying you need to go full Marie Kondo and completely rid your home of every single bit of clutter, but at least do a general tidy-up.
+Now, we’re not saying you need to go full Marie Kondo and thoroughly rid your home of every single bit of clutter, but at least do a general tidy-up.
 What you can do is store away kids toys in simple, stylish baskets, create a drawer or tray for bills, letters, and other life admin, put away that pile of washing that is waiting to be folded, or better yet, hide it in the laundry and clean up social spots like the dining table and kitchen bench.

 4. The Dirty Bathroom.

 If you only have time to clean one room in your home, make it the bathroom.
 A dirty bathroom is not only unhygienic but just downright gross, especially when it’s not your own.
-So wipe down the sink and vanity, scrub the toilet, clean the mirror, restock the toilet paper, and nice soap and scented candle doesn’t go astray.
+So wipe down the sink and vanity, scrub the toilet, clean the mirror, restock the toilet paper, and lovely soap and scented candle doesn’t go astray.